grammyjs/website/site/docs/guide/middleware.md

 bot.start();
 ```

-If you run the above bot, and send `/start`, you will never get to see a response saying “Command!”.
+If you run the above bot, and send `/start`, you will never get to see a response saying `Command!`.
 Let's inspect what happens:

 1. You send `'/start'` to the bot.